-The worst horror stories I know about regarding contractors, real-estate agents, and so on happened in the USA.
+The worst horror stories I know about regarding contractors, real estate agents, and so on happened in the USA.
 I am not saying that everything regarding this matter is worse in the USA.

-All I am saying is that at my level as a professional helping foreigners in France, I have dealt with plenty of awful situations happening in France, and I am aware of similar situations that exist in the USA.
+All I am saying is that at my level as a professional-helping-foreigners in France, I have dealt with plenty of awful situations happening in France, and I am aware of similar situations that exist in the USA.

 It is absolutely true that the professional ethic benchmark for real-estate agents holding a license is much lower in France than in the USA.
 The good news is that there are more and more French laws being passed to limit the amount of lying they can do without legal or professional consequences.
 This said, this applies more to apartment transactions and less to the houses in the countryside.

-I was about to buy a house in Burgundy when I discovered in studying the title that half of it was storage space, and a pottery shop which had been totally made over to a living room, bedroom and so on without a building permit and neither the seller nor the real estate agent ever said a thing about it.
+I was about to buy a house in Burgundy when I discovered in studying the title that half of it was storage space, and a pottery shop which had been totally made over into a living room, bedroom, and so on without a building permit and neither the seller nor the real estate agent ever said a thing about it.
 And we were accused of bad faith when we walked out of the deal because this was not, in his words, a “big deal”!

 Now the legal issue.

-In the USA, when there is a liability issue with a professional the plaintiff just needs to prove the existence of a damage and to hint that the professional is responsible to put the burden of proof on the professional.
+In the USA, when there is a liability issue with a professional the plaintiff just needs to prove the existence of damage and to hint that the professional is responsible to put the burden of proof on the professional.
 This means that the professional has to work hard to get out of this liability.